-Breast reduction like breast enhancement, involve incision in the skin.
-Your first job is to find high-quality and board-certified surgeon who is experienced with breast reduction and minimal scarring.
+Breast reduction, like breast enhancement, involves an incision in the skin.
+Your priority is to find a high-quality and board-certified surgeon experienced with breast reduction and minimal scarring.
 The location of your scars will ultimately depend on the surgical technique used during your breast reduction procedure.
-In a vertical breast reduction, your scars will resemble a lollipop shape, following the round outline of your areola and extending downward in a single line.
-The wise pattern technique is similar but with the addition of a line hidden in a crease underneath the breast.
+In a vertical breast reduction, your spots will resemble a lollipop shape, following the round outline of your areola and extending downward in a single line.
+The wise pattern technique is similar but with a bar hidden in a crease underneath the breast.

-The appearance of breast reduction scars varies based on each patient’s ability to heal, as well as factor like their skin tone, the technique used, and their dedication to post-op wound care.
+The appearance of breast reduction scars varies based on each patient’s ability to heal and factors like their skin tone, the technique used, and their dedication to post-op wound care.
 Fortunately, your scars should gradually fade with time.
 Over the first year, they should become less noticeable, reducing to thin, flat lines that can typically be well-concealed beneath a bra or bikini top.

 Different Techniques leaves different Scars:

 Like any surgery, breast reduction leads to scarring.
 However, the extent of the scarring partly depends on the types of techniques used.
-This boils down to shorter scars verses larger scars.
+It boils down to shorter scars versus more prominent spots.

 The shorter-scar technique in breast reduction surgery consists of smaller incisions.
 This method is used for people who experience sagging and want a minimal-to-moderate reduction in breast size.
 People in this category will usually go down a cup size.

-Shorter scar techniques are not as effective for larger breast reductions.
-This is also called as “lollipop” breast reduction technique, which include 2 incisions.
-The first incision is around the areola and the other is made from the bottom of areola down towards the underlying breast crease.
-Once the incisions made, your surgeon will remove tissues, fat and excess skin before reshaping the breast.
-Because the incisions are small so scars are also small.
+Shorter scar techniques are not as effective for more considerable breast reductions.
+It is also called the “lollipop” breast reduction technique, including two incisions.
+The first incision is around the areola, and the other is made from the bottom of the areola down towards the underlying breast crease.
+Once the incisions have been made, your surgeon will remove tissues, fat and excess skin before reshaping the breast because the incisions are small, so scars are also small.

 Larger Scar technique:

-As their name suggests, large scar techniques involve more incisions and subsequent large areas of scarring.
-Technique involves three incisions;
+As their name suggests, extensive scar techniques involve more incisions and subsequent large areas of scarring.
+The process involves three incisions;

-- One incision between areola and crease under the breast.
+- The First incision is between the areola and crease under the breast.

 - One final incision horizontally beneath the breast.